univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

    For synchronization from Active Directory to UCS LDAP directory

+   Use this |UCSUCRV|
-   Use the |UCSUCRV| :envvar:`connector/ad/mapping/allowsubtree/.*/ad` to define a DN from your Active Directory for the synchronization from your connected Active Directory to your UCS LDAP directory.
+   to define a DN from your Active Directory for the synchronization from your connected Active Directory to your UCS LDAP directory.
+   Then the *AD Connection* only considers Active Directory objects for synchronization that locate in subtrees specified by one of these UCR variables.
-   You must include the LDAP base in the DNs.
+   You must include the LDAP base in the DNs and the comparison of the DNs is
+   case-insensitive.

    See the explanation of the ``.*`` placeholder below.

-   The *AD Connection* only considers Active Directory objects for synchronization that locate in subtrees specified by one of these UCR variables.
-   The comparison of the DNs isn't case-sensitive.

    For example: